How Can an SD Card Fail?

 - Then, make a new folder for your SD card with:

 - Finally, “attach” your SD card’s primary partition, as you saw it listed when you checked the /dev folder, with:

 - You will now be able to access your SD card through its /mnt/SDCARDFOLDER mount point.

 Step 2.
 Backup Your SD Card With Gddrescue

 Gddrescue works like the most popular data dumping tool on Linux, dd.
 However, it’s better when (and offers options for) dealing with unreadable data.
 You can use it to back your SD card to an image file.
 After that, you can try to extract your precious data from that image file without having to worry if your SD card fails in the meantime.

 sudo apt install gddrescue

-Use either (or both) of the following commands to check your storage devices and find your SD card among them:
+- Use either (or both) of the following commands to check your storage devices and find your SD card mong them:

 sudo ddrescue -d /dev/SDCARDDEVICE /PATH/TO/IMAGE/FILE/IMAGEFILENAME /PATH/TO/LOG/FILE/MAPFILENAME